Directions to a few of the hidden beaches of England

-Beaches provide a great way to have fun with all the family but most of England’s beaches are packed in the Summer so we thought we’d give you a run down on some of the ‘hidden’ beaches instead.
+Beaches provide a great way to have fun with all the family but most of England’s beaches are packed in the Summer so we thought we’d give you a rundown on some of the ‘hidden’ beaches instead.

 1. Luccombe Beach, Isle of Wight

 Luccombe Beach on the Isle of Wight is the perfect way to extend your weekend into a short break on a breathtaking island.
 Another hidden gem, Luccombe Beach is one of the remotest beaches on the island.
 It is situated between Shanklin Old Village and Bonchurch and offers impressive rock formations, caves and other fun areas to be explored.
-There’s a free car park and a short footpath down to the beach so no need to worry about transport.
+There is a free car park and a short footpath down to the beach so no need to worry about transport.

-This little cove is unmarked on maps and we think it’s so secret that there aren’t many who know of it at all except maybe the locals!
+This little cove is unmarked on most maps and we think it’s so secret that there aren’t many who know of it at all except maybe the locals!

 The walk is 2kms and takes about 25 minutes to complete with easy beach access.

 Directions: Drive away from Polruan on the only road out of the village then go up the hill and past two left turns.
 A couple of kilometres after the second of these you will arrive at a sharp bend in the road.
-The car park at Frogmore is on the left just after this.
+The car park at Frogmore Farm is on the left just after this.

 Then follow the path that begins across the road from the car park entrance.
 Continue over the lane and, after a couple of minutes, you will reach a field.
 Take the path that crosses the field diagonally towards the far right-hand corner.
-Halfway along this path you’ll see a path that leads off to the left.
+Halfway along this path, you’ll see a path that leads off to the left.
 Follow this past a bench and, after a few minutes take the beach-access pathway on your left.
 To return to the car park simply retrace your steps.

 3. Nanjizal, Penwith Peninsula, Cornwall